 No matter what I believe about living on after I discard the meat sack, I still go to doctors and alternative health practitioners to fix my physical problems—bad hard drive sectors, illogical sub-routines, or a fragmented database.
 I still look both ways before crossing the street, veer out of the way of dangerous hazards in the road, and I don’t jump out of planes without a parachute.
 Well, I don’t jump out of planes with one either, but you get the idea.
 Preservation of life is an instinct.
 Barring the odd sub-programming we have about self-sacrifice, or the jelly-glitch that adrenaline junkies have, it’s usually “save yourself” that wins out for most of us.

 We also have the stranger-than-fiction thing about denial of self-destructive behavior.
 What’s that all about?
-Science has some flibbity-jibbet answers that seem to change ever few years about why we become addicted to life-endangering habits.
+Science has some flibbity-jibbet answers that seem to change every few years about why we become addicted to life-endangering habits.
 I was taught some of those theories in college and since I am trained in psychology, neuro-linguistics, and hypnotherapy, I have some idea about how the Jell-O salad works its deviousness on our need to cling to life, but no definitive truth has answered all my questions.

 Why do people smoke?
 It’s a proven death-device.
 Why do so many people not seek help to reprogram addictions?
 Why do some of us fill our bodies with toxic foods that only serve to enslave us to the salt-sugar-fat-eye appeal death traps?
 The people who run processed food companies know how addicting their formulas are and use that knowledge to enslave us.
 Is our meat sack so powerful that it overrides its programming to keep on living?
 I think, probably, maybe, for possibly sure it does.